Opinion | Trump thought he could beat the virus with spin. That’s why he’s now infected.

 Had Trump said, “This is serious, but if we all pull together and take these simple precautions, we can defeat this pandemic much more quickly,” the behavior of the public — especially his own supporters — would have been far different.
 Had he engaged in some of the performative messaging Biden is doing, setting a clear example through his own behavior, those supporters would have followed suit.

 Which would have meant that far fewer people would have gotten sick and died.
-Today we might be in a position like that of, say, Germany, where they haven’t had a day in which covid deaths exceeded single digits since early July.
-Instead, we’re still seeing around 750 Americans die every day, with new hotspots emerging all the time.
+Today we might be in a position like that of, say, Germany, where they haven’t had a day in which covid-19 deaths exceeded single digits since early July.
+Instead, we’re still seeing around 750 Americans die every day, with new hot spots emerging all the time.

 And now it has come to the White House itself, where although they took some practical steps to protect the president and those around him, including frequent testing, they have assimilated his message more than anyone.
 Their offices are full, and if you wear a mask in the White House you’re considered weak and disloyal.

 That covid came to the Oval Office is not at all a surprise.
-In fact, it may have been inevitable.
+In fact, it might have been inevitable.
 Trump was so worried about how the politics of the pandemic would affect him that he opened the door for the virus itself to spread.
 And like the rest of us, he’s facing the consequence.